(Eric) Kwame Appiah

 (Eric) Kwame Appiah joined the Bryan College Athletics staff as the Head Coach of the women's soccer program beginning in May 2018, marking just the fourth Head Women's Soccer Coach since women's soccer became an NAIA sport at Bryan in the fall of 1997.

-Kwame, a native of Asamankese, Ghana comes to Bryan after spending the last five years as an assistant coach for neighboring NCAA Div.
+Appiah, a native of Asamankese, Ghana came to Bryan after spending five years as an assistant coach for neighboring NCAA Div.
 II Lee University's men's soccer program.

-Kwame also holds a National Diploma from the NSCAA and an USSF D License.
+Appiah also holds a National Diploma from the NSCAA and a USSF D License.
 His expertise in recruiting, scouting, and training combined with his strong faith that helped Lee go the right direction and attain many triumphs will help Bryan in their continued success as they've become a dominating force in the Appalachian Athletic Conference.
-"I am blessed to have this opportunity to invest in the Women's Soccer program as we work together to achieve the mission of Bryan College 'Educating students to become servants of Christ to make a difference in today's world,' remarked Kwame.
-"Honoring God with our very best in all that we do is paramount to my coaching philosophy.
-I want to thank President Dr. Stephen Livesay, Athletic Director Taylor Hasty, and the entire search committee for this amazing opportunity to join their institution and lead the Women's Soccer program."
+"I am blessed to have this opportunity to invest in the Women's Soccer program as we work together to achieve the mission of Bryan College 'Educating students to become servants of Christ to make a difference in today's world,' remarked Appiah.
+"Honoring God with our very best in all that we do is paramount to my coaching philosophy."